PaoloMazzon/JamEngine/docs/Worlds.md

     // the asset handler (and its associated sprites/whatever) will be freed by the handler.

-That would, however, take quite a bit of time to write out each entity by hand like that so instead you can just load worlds from .tmx files using `jamLoadWorldFromTMX` Using Tiled to create worlds can make the level-building process much quicker, but using Tiled comes with a few caveats to be aware of due to the limitations of JamEngine
+That would, however, take quite a bit of time to write out each entity by hand like that so instead you can just load worlds from .tmx files using `jamTMXLoadWorld` Using Tiled to create worlds can make the level-building process much quicker, but using Tiled comes with a few caveats to be aware of due to the limitations of JamEngine